 This principle is about designing systems that involve less work and unnecessary repeated harsh corrective measures.
 It encourages appropriate activity so that systems can function well.

 Have you ever seen a huge tree growing in a small space and noticed that it has been pruned way back more than once to keep it within the boundaries of it's physical environment?
 Does the tree look healthy and happy?
 Is it flourishing or suffering?
 Do you think this was good planning and is anyone paying attention to the feedback from the tree?

-What you can do: When planning your garden, it's helpful to map out the space and consider the existing conditions.
+What you can do: When planning your garden, map out the space and consider the existing conditions.
 Choose the right plants for the right place so that you are not constantly fighting nature to grow something where it doesn't want to be or doesn't physically fit.
 Take time to observe the space on a regular basis and be open to feedback and changes.

 5 - Use and Value Renewable Resources and Services